th1234th/webhook-receiver/README.md

 This way, if we use `asdf` we're guaranteed to be developing, testing, and releasing to a consistent version of `NodeJS`.
 </details>

+You can also install NodeJS by other means - just reference the version number in the `.tool-versions` file.

 ### Docker

 You can run this project on a container using `Docker`.
 This will let you build a simple reproducible image and forget about setting up your local environment.
 Instructions on how to install `Docker` can be found in the [`Docker` website](https://docs.docker.com/get-docker/).